Gardening Houseplants Types of Houseplants

 3. Keep the water clean and fresh as you watch for the development of red roots.
 Roots should appear in around 30 days.

-4. When the roots emerge, put the stalk in a decorative vase with water and pebbles or a pot with soil.
+4. When roots emerge, put the stalk in a decorative vase with water and pebbles or a pot with soil.

 Potting and Repotting Lucky Bamboo